wearsunscreen/viple/README.md

 - Cross-platform compatibility

 ## To-Do List
+- toggle music on and off
+- toggle sound on and off
 - Implement a zuma game to practice w and insert
 - change color of 10th puffyfish obstacle
 - Embed viple into a web page with instructions. - https://ebitengine.org/en/documents/webassembly.html